oddstream/aoc/README.md

 2. Use maps (2023 day 3) with numeric keys (Lua), especially when key is multi-part.
 3. Brute force can be done in reverse (2023 day 5)
 4. Avoid regular expressions, especially in Go.
 Like someone said: "if you solve a problem with regular expressions, you now have two problems". `fmt.Sscanf()` can go a long way.
+5. Seeing the word 'infinite' in the description means you should be using maps, not a fixed size grid.

 ## Observations on language